Be Glad for Our Failure to Catch Up with China in Education

 For more than 20 years we’ve had national educational goals aimed at emulating the Chinese (and Japanese and Korean) educational system.
 We’ve been working toward more centralization of control, more standardization of curricula and methods, and more student time in the classroom and at homework, all in an effort to produce higher scores on standardized tests.
-This was embodied in Clinton’s “Goals 2000” in the 1990’s, Bush’s “No Child Left Behind” in the next decade, and now Obama’s “Race to the Top.”
+This was embodied in Clinton’s “Goals 2000” in the 1990’s, Bush’s “No Child Left Behind” in the next decade, and then Obama’s “Race to the Top.”
 We’re embarrassed every time international tests show our schoolchildren scoring low compared to those in other countries.
 When Shanghai’s 15-year-olds topped the charts in reading, math, and science on the 2010 PISA (Program for International Student Assessment) exam and we were far behind, our educational leaders once again affirmed the commitment to emulate the Chinese.
 Education Secretary Arne Duncan called it a “wakeup call.”[1, p 120]

 You might think the Chinese educational leaders would be happy that their kids are scoring so high on these international competitions.
 But they’re not.
 More and more they realize that their system is failing terribly.
 At the same time that we are continuing to try to be more like them, they are trying—though without much success so far—to be more like us, or like we were before we began trying so hard to be like them.
 They see that their system is quashing creativity and initiative, with the result that it produces decent bureaucrats and number crunchers, but very few inventors and entrepreneurs.
 In response to the same PISA report that led Duncan to his “wakeup call,” Jiang Xuaqin, director of the International Division of Peking University High School, wrote this in the Wall Street Journal: “The failings of a rote-memorization system are well-known: Lack of social and practical skills, absence of self-discipline and imagination, loss of curiosity and passion for learning. … One way we will know when we’re succeeding in changing our schools is when those PISA scores come down.”
 (Italics added)